SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 ..
 TODO: provide more information about function signatures, and what does / does not make them unique.
-   For example, the parameter names do not have to match in order for a function to override a similar signature in its parent.
+   For example, the parameter names don't have to match in order for a function to override a similar signature in its parent.
    (This is true for both of the function declaration syntaxes.)